 A significant majority of the comments from the research community were supportive of the proposed actions.
-This support was balanced by concerns presented by stakeholders from animal advocacy groups and the public.
-Appendix 2 presents a summary of the responses received to the eleven RFI topics with Working Group analysis and proposed actions.
-Due to the volume of responses received, similar comments were combined for brevity and efficiency.
+This support was balanced by concerns presented by other stakeholders, including animal advocacy groups and the public.
+Appendix 2 presents a summary of the responses to each RFI topic with the Working Group analysis and proposed actions.
+Due to the volume of responses, similar comments were combined for brevity and efficiency.
 Comments that were not responsive to topics presented in the RFI are not included.
 Working Group responses that apply to multiple comments have been duplicated to allow commenters to easily identify the response to their specific concerns.